 Over 233 Years of History

-For 233 years, Louisburg College has been a place where opportunity grows for students, faculty, and staff.
+For over 233 years, Louisburg College has been a place where opportunity grows for students, faculty, and staff.
 We continue to celebrate the College's history and its legacy as the oldest private, two-year residential college in the nation.